StencilFrame/autopilot/docs/IDEA.md

 ## Why Gradual Automation Makes Sense

-1. Reduces Overwhelm
+1. Incremental Automation

     Automating an entire workflow in one go can be overwhelming.
 There’s so much to consider—dependencies, error handling, and ensuring that every step works seamlessly together.
-By taking it slow, you can focus on automating one step at a time, ensuring each part works perfectly before moving on to the next.
+With incremental automation, you can focus on automating one step at a time, ensuring each part works perfectly before moving on to the next.

 2. Maintains Control